 - Acceptance rate and time to publication – If provided, this figure helps reveal how selective a journal is.
 Take into consideration also the journal's turnaround time for peer review, acceptance, and publication.
 Be wary of journals that offer an unusually quick turnaround (e.g. one-two weeks), for they might be deceptive about whether peer review is conducted.

 - Article and journal impact – Scholarly work impact is typically measured by how much overall attention it gets via citations, social media sharing, and news write-ups.
 Impact metrics may be at the journal, article, or author level.
-Some popular ranking systems are:
+Popular ranking systems include:

 - Impact Factor (IF) from Clarivate Analytics is a journal-level ranking.
 Available via Journal Citation Reports (UCSF subscription).
 The IF is a measure of the average number of citations to papers in the journal over a two year period for more than 12,000 journals included in Web of Science.

-- CiteScore journal metrics from Elsevier (free).
+- CiteScore and other journal metrics from Elsevier (free).
 The CiteScore measures the average number of article citations over the previous three years for over 22,000 journals indexed by Scopus.

 - Altmetrics, or alternative metrics, capture attention garnered by individual scholarly works on social media networks, mainstream media, blogs, public policy documents and more.
 The Altmetric service is popular for presenting these results.
 Use their bookmarklet to look up any article by DOI, and use Dimensions (UCSF subscription) to retrieve, analyze, and export Altmetric scores.

-- Open access – Use the Directory of Open Access Journals and open access (OA) filters in Journal Citation Reports and Scopus Sources to find reputable OA journals.
+- Open access – Use the Directory of Open Access Journals and the Open Access Journal Finder to search all reputable OA journals.
+To narrow your search based on journal rankings, use the open access filters in Journal Citation Reports (UCSF subscription) and Scopus Sources.
 Some journals charge a per-article fee for OA publication.
-UCSF authors get discounts on OA charges from selected journals, and UCSF authors may be eligible to receive funds to defray OA charges.
+UCSF authors get discounts and full coverage on OA charges with selected publishers, and UCSF authors may be eligible to receive funds to defray charges in other OA journals.
 Beware of deceptive publishers.
 See Evaluating Journals & Conferences.